-How to use the command dumpcap (with examples)
+How to use the command 'dumpcap' (with examples)

-How to use the command dumpcap (with examples)
+How to use the command 'dumpcap' (with examples)

-Use case 1: Display available interfaces
+Display available interfaces (with examples)

 Code: